 Eitan Moran – Israel

-Rae Ringel – Washington, D.C.
+Rae Ringel – Washington D.C.

-Yair Segev – New York
+Yair Segev – New Jersey

 Rina Shkolnik – New York

-Dr. Joseph Abraham Ahram, a Board Certified Obstetrician and Gynecologist, is a native of Israel and a member of the first graduating class of the SAE Mae Boyar High School.
+Dr. Joseph Ahram, a Board Certified Obstetrician and Gynecologist, is a native of Israel and a member of the first graduating class of the SAE Mae Boyar High School.
 He attended medical school at the Hebrew University Hadassah Medical School and practiced medicine in Israel for ten years before coming to the United States.
 Joseph is affiliated with 4 hospitals in the New York City area, and has a private practice in Brooklyn.
 He was awarded “Compassionate Doctor Recognition” in 2014 as well as a Patients’ Choice Award.